Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Numerical simulations and corrections to equation

+To demonstrate convergence, we examine increasing the resolution and the amount of the problem meshed beyond the tip of the loss hyperboloid for $z_s e \phi / T_s = 8$ and $R = 10$.
+When doubling all resolutions, the resultant loss rate changes by $-0.492\%$ for the Dougherty operator and $-1.099\%$ for the operator in equation \eqref{eqn: Collision operator code}.
+When not changing $\Delta \theta = \Delta \bar{v}$ but quadrupling the resolution near the source and along the loss hyperboloid, the loss rate changes by $-0.493\%$ for the Dougherty operator and $-1.001\%$ for the operator in equation \eqref{eqn: Collision operator code}.
+When increasing the extents of the problem from $\sqrt{7 + z_s e \phi / T_s}$ to $\sqrt{15 + z_s e \phi / T_s}$, the loss rate changes by $-0.06906\%$ for the Dougherty operator and $-0.06732\%$ for the operator in equation \eqref{eqn: Collision operator code}.
+Thus, the code converges within $1\%$ variation for all collision operators, and this resolution is suitable for this study.

-In figure \ref{fig:comparison no correction}, the numerical model is validated by comparing the analytic results presented in \citet{pastukhov1974collisional}, \citet{najmabadi1984collisional}, equation \eqref{eqn:elegant loss rates rosen}, and equation \eqref{eqn: average loss energy}, which in turn were validated using other numerical methods.
+In figure \ref{fig:comparison no correction}, the numerical code is validated by comparing the analytic results presented in \citet{pastukhov1974collisional} and \citet{najmabadi1984collisional} with corrections noticed by \citet{cohen1978collisional}, \citet{najmabadi1984collisional}, equation \eqref{eqn:elegant loss rates rosen}, and equation \eqref{eqn: average loss energy}, which in turn were validated using other numerical methods.
 Results in figure \ref{fig:comparison no correction} agree well with those in many prior works \citep{najmabadi1984collisional,cohen1978collisional,fyfe1981finite}.
 The confinement time $\tau_c$ is normalized to collision frequency for generality.
 The diamonds are the finite element method numerical results, and the dashed lines are the analytic approximations.
-Although figure \ref{fig:comparison no correction} shows great agreement with prior work, it has a poor agreement with equation \eqref{eqn:elegant loss rates rosen}. \citet{najmabadi1984collisional} overcome this limitation by finding a correction coefficient in their equation (41b) based on the difference in flux from the approximate loss cone from the solution $g(\bar{v},\mu)$ versus the real loss cone.
-We have not replicated the calculation used to determine their equation (41b), so instead, we opt to calculate this correction numerically.
-We look for a correction that adds a coefficient to equation \eqref{eqn: q0 bc matching} in the same place that \citet{najmabadi1984collisional} finds.
-We call this correction coefficient $c_0$ and it is chosen to minimize error with the finite element model.
+Although figure \ref{fig:comparison no correction} shows great agreement with prior work, it has a fair agreement with equation \eqref{eqn:elegant loss rates rosen}.
+To improve agreement between the code and equation \eqref{eqn:elegant loss rates rosen}, rather than calculating the flux correction coefficient by hand to be $0.77$ in \eqref{eqn: q0 bc matching with 0.77}, we can calculate this number numerically.
+First, let's call this correction coefficient $c_0$.
+It can be chosen to minimize error with the finite element code.
 Equations \eqref{eqn: q0 bc matching}, \eqref{eqn:elegant loss rates rosen}, and \eqref{eqn: energy loss rate} are modified to be the following.